edwin20-hub/Kenya_Prison_Data_Analysis/README.md

 ## Key Analyses
 1. **Excel**: Data cleaning, aggregation, and pivot tables by region/province
-2. **SQL**: Queried totals per province and % convicted vs unconvicted
+2. **SQL**: Queried backlog rate per region,regional population and monthly population trend
-3. **Python**: Trend analysis month-over-month and visualizations
+3. **Python**: heatmap on male prisoners and population trend by period
-4. **Power BI**: Interactive dashboard showing regional comparisons
+4. **Power BI**: Interactive dashboard showing Key Performance Indicators

 ## Key Insights
 - 94.21% of inmates are male and juveniles are 0.91% of the total population